EvanHuang7/ai-tools/README.md

 - Deploy Traefik ingress controller in Local Kind cluster with Load Balancer serivce

-  - 📌 Note: It will provision a Load Balancer by Traefik default setting, so it will cause Load Balancer and ExternalIP fee if you run it in GKE of GCP.
+  - 📌 Note: It will provision a Load Balancer by Traefik default setting, so it will cause **Load Balancer and ExternalIP fee** if you run it in **GKE of GCP**.

   ```
   task common:deploy-traefik